jatanRT/eprscope/README.md

 In this section couple of examples are shown in order to briefly demonstrate 📦 functionality.
-More detailed description can be found within the package articles/vignettes or documentation examples.
+More detailed description can be found within the 📦 articles/vignettes or documentation examples.

 ### Reading Files with Instrumental Parameters